vegaprotocol/specs/specs/0050-epochs.md

  if we need more space to reconfigure/close an epoch.
 This can be added through a software update at a later point if needed.

-Fringe cases:
+## Fringe cases
- If the epoch-time is too short, then it is possible to have several epochs starting at the same time (say, we have 5 second epochs, and one block takes 20 socineds, thus  pushing the blocktime past several deadlines.
+ If the epoch-time is too short, then it is possible to have several epochs starting at the same time (say, we have 5 second epochs, and one block takes 20 seconds, thus  pushing the blocktime past several deadlines.
 While this really shouldn't happen, it can be resolved by the last epoch winning.
-This would cause issues with delay factors (e.g., a va;idator staying on for another 5 epochs after loosing delegation), but as it indicates that something already is very wrong this should not be an issue.
+This would cause issues with delay factors (e.g., a validator staying on for another 5 epochs after loosing delegation), but as it indicates that something already is very wrong this should not be an issue.